 Just look up weather in Russia during the dead of winter and weather in India during the middle of summer.
 Need we say more?

 To simplify our travels, we’re focusing on countries that don’t require a Visa for entry.
-Although, this is a good place to mention Schengen, a group of 26 European countries that have agreed to allow free flow of their citizens within the area as if it were one country.
-Countries that are a part of Schengen allow US citizens to visit for up to 90 days within a 6-month period.
+Although, this is a good place to mention the Schengen, a group of 26 European countries that have agreed to allow free flow of their citizens within the area as if it were one country.
+In short, countries that are a part of Schengen allow US citizens to visit for up to 90 days within a 6-month period.
 Our understanding** is that you can only spend a cumulative 90 days within any of the Schengen countries.
 Once you've reached 90 days within Schengen borders, you must leave and wait 90 days before coming back.
-Schengen Visa Info and the US Department of State are good resources for more detail and a list of participating countries read our article What's Schengen and Why It May Cut Your European Vacation Short.
+For more detailed information and a list of participating countries read our article What's Schengen and Why It May Cut Your European Vacation Short.

 Choosing Dublin, Ireland